 Environmental Exposure: although benzene exposure normally occurs in the workplace, there have been many instances of industrial discharge, disposal of products containing benzene, and gasoline leaks from underground storage tanks that have released benzene into our soil and water supplies, thus creating environmental benzene exposure situations.

 The Environmental Protection Agency (EPA) has responded to environmental benzene exposure problems by setting the maximum permissible level of benzene in drinking water at 0.005 milligrams per liter (0.005 mg/L).
-The EPA requires that spills or accidental releases into the environment of 10 pounds or more of benzene be reported to the EPA immediately.
+EPA requires that spills or accidental releases into the environment of 10 pounds or more of benzene be reported to the agency immediately.